Ready, Set, Grill

-SERVPRO of Yuma fire remediation specialists advises Yuma-area grill masters to think about safety during the cooking season.
+SERVPRO of Yuma fire remediation specialists advises Yuma-area grill masters to consider safety during the cooking season.

-"Sixty-one percent of U.S. households own a gas grill," says Rick Isaacson, CEO of SERVPRO Industries, LLC.
+"Sixty-one percent of U.S. households own a gas grill," says Rick Isaacson, SERVPRO Industries, LLC CEO.
 "A total of sixty-four percent own at least one outdoor BBQ, grill, or smoker.
 The popularity of this outdoor cooking equipment combined with longer, warmer days creates a unique fire hazard that should be taken seriously."

-The NFPA offers these basic tips for fire-safe grilling for gas/propane grills:
+The NFPA offers these essential tips for fire-safe grilling for gas/propane grills:

 - Check the gas tank for leaks before using